jennileerose/ovcr-programming-exercise/README.md

 ## Notes about this application

 Because I am primarily a web designer and developer, this application was created with create-next-app and coded using React and Next.js and basic HTML and CSS.
 Tailwind CSS was included but not used.
 When creating the CSS/Styling I used the branding colors found via [The UIUC Marketing website](https://marketing.illinois.edu/visual-identity/color)

+The 2024 version of this has new features: data displays and custom parameters for exercises 2 and 3.